The Streets

 Grand Rapids

-Stroll through a 3/4 scale detailed re-creation of Grand Rapids in the 1890s, 11 storefronts based on actual businesses and buildings.
-The storefronts and interiors are stocked with real merchandise.
+Stroll through a 3/4 scale, detailed re-creation of Grand Rapids in the 1890s, with 13 storefronts based on real businesses and buildings.

 Enter near the streetcar through the Union Depot railroad station.
-Pedal the high-wheeler bicycle.
+Play with century-old toys in Herpolsheimer’s.
 Visit the Opera House.
 Ponder life in a different era.

 Storefronts of Streets